Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 ![Copy cloudflare zone id and account id](img/cloudflare-account-and-zone-ids-copy.png)

-For api token go to [this](https://dash.cloudflare.com/profile/api-tokens) page.
+For api token go to [api tokens page](https://dash.cloudflare.com/profile/api-tokens).
 Press `Create Token` button, in a new page select `Edit Cloudflare Workers` as a template.
 Copy your api token and save it in a **safe place**.